gvwilson/thirdbit/src/fiction/madica/index.md

 "I miss climbing trees," the gorilla admitted.

-"And coral reefs---I always enjoyed exploring coral reefs," the squid burbled.
+"And coral reefs—I always enjoyed exploring coral reefs," the squid burbled.

 Everyone looked at the raptor.
 "All right," it said grudgingly.
 "I